Phauthentic/file-storage/readme.md

 A framework agnostic file storage system.

 Dealing with uploads, storing and managing the files has been very often painful and cumbersome.
-This library tries to make this more easy and convenient for you - no matter what framework you are using!
+This library tries to make this more easy and convenient for you - no matter what framework you are using.

+This library is pretty much the same as these plugins for [Laravel](https://github.com/spatie/laravel-medialibrary), [Yii](https://github.com/yii2tech/file-storage) and [Cake](https://github.com/burzum/cakephp-file-storage), but not tied to any framework or ORM and less tight coupled.

 ## Features

  * **Store files on almost everything:** Local disk, Amazon S3, Dropbox... and many more through the fantastic [league/flysystem](thephpleague/flysystem) library.
  * Framework agnostic
  * Image processing (optional feature / dependency)
+ * Image optimization (optional feature / dependency)
+ * Provides factories for the adapters
  * As lite as possible on dependencies

 ## Installation